Gravitational waves from core-collapse supernovae with no electromagnetic counterparts: Introduction

 Some CCSNe with massive progenitor stars form black holes only a few hundred milli-seconds after the core bounce time.
 Recent work has shown that massive stars, greater than $\sim 35\,\mathrm{M}_{\odot}$, often undergo shock revival before black hole formation \cite{chan_18,chan_20b,Powell_21, pan_21, burrow_24b}.
 These models have recently been referred to as \textit{BHSNe}.
 If the revived shock is weak, or the time between the shock revival and black hole formation is only a few hundred milli-seconds, there will likely be no EM bright explosion.
 However, there are some 3D simulations with very powerful explosions a second or two before black hole formation, that would still result in very EM bright CCSNe \cite{burrow_24b}.
-In some of these discussed cases, it is possible that there may still be some EM signature, as the star puffs away its outer layers, similar to a luminous red nova \cite{lovegrove_13}.
+Although there is some evidence that red supergiants above $18\texttt{-}20\,\mathrm{M}_\odot$ do no explode\footnote{The statistical significance of the constraints on red supergiant explosions continues to be analysed and discussed in the literature in the light of uncertainties in the determination of progenitor masses \citep{beasor_25}.} \citep{smartt_15}, a small number of black-hole forming explosions from more massive stars remains compatible with the observational evidence, and would explain individual supernovae with very high ejecta mass \citep{terreran_17} and low-mass black holes as seen in the compact object merger event GW190814 \citep{GW190814_2020, antoniadis_22}.
+In the case of quiet black-hole formation, it is possible that there may still be some EM signature, as the star puffs away its outer layers, similar to a luminous red nova \cite{lovegrove_13}.
 This would not be the case for stars that have been stripped of their outer layers, due to winds or binary interactions, before the CCSN occurs.

 In this paper, we investigate for the first time if the gravitational-wave emission alone can be used to distinguish between obscured CCSNe, non-exploding failed CCSNe, and the BHSNe that undergo shock revival before quickly forming a black hole.
 In our previous work \cite{Powell_22}, we added an asymmetric chirplet model to the Bayesian parameter estimation code Bilby \cite{bilby_19} to reconstruct the CCSN g/f-mode.
 As the SASI mode is essential for determining if the shock is revived, in this work, we improve our previous CCSN gravitational-wave signal model so that it also includes a lower frequency SASI mode.
 We test our improved signal model on 11 different 3D CCSN waveforms from various different simulation codes.
 We show how well our model can reconstruct the CCSN gravitational-wave signals, and we show how the duration of the g/f-mode, the duration of the SASI mode, and the rate of change of frequency of the g/f-mode can be used to distinguish between the different EM dark CCSN scenarios.